GitHub-WeiChiang/Main/MySQLPrinciples/README.md

         WHERE ... = ...(local variable)
     END
     ```
     * ### Query Hinting: Use the OPTIMIZE FOR query hint.
 This tells SQL Server to use a specified value when compiling the plan.
-If you can find a value that produces a “good enough” plan each time, and the performance is acceptable for each case, this is a good option for you.
+If you can find a value that produces a "good enough" plan each time, and the performance is acceptable for each case, this is a good option for you.
 But the biggest drawback with OPTIMIZE FOR is on tables where the distribution of data changes.
     ```
     CREATE PROCEDURE ...
     AS